 The beauty of the anti-inflammatory diet is that recommended foods are typically simple to buy and prepare.
 “Anti-inflammatory eating is actually pretty easy to do if you follow a Mediterranean-style diet,” says Lisa Davis, Ph.D., PA-C, CNS, a chief nutrition officer at Terra’s Kitchen, a service that delivers ingredients and recipes for healthy meals.
 A Mediterranean-style diet is mostly plant-based, emphasizing fruits, vegetables, nuts, whole grains, fish, and healthy oils like olive oil.

 The anti-inflammatory diet includes foods high in omega-3 fatty acids, antioxidants, fiber, and spices.
 It also promotes a balance of omega-3 and omega-6 fatty acids.
 “Most people consume an excess of omega-6 fatty acids, from which the body synthesizes hormones that promote inflammation,” says Rebecca Kerkenbush, a registered dietitian.
 These omega-6 polyunsaturated fats are found in vegetable oils, seeds, and nuts, and are used in many snack foods and fast foods.
 On the other hand, omega-3 fatty acids have an anti-inflammatory effect.
-They are found in foods including oily fish, walnuts, flax and hemp seeds, and to a lesser degree, in soy and canola oils and sea vegetables.
+They are found in foods including oily fish, walnuts, flax and chia seeds, and to a lesser degree, in soy and canola oils and sea vegetables.

 Andrew Weil, MD, a Harvard-educated leader in the field of integrative medicine, is a big proponent of an anti-inflammatory diet, which he also says is similar to the Mediterranean diet.
 Dr. Weil’s anti-inflammatory food pyramid is based on four simple ideas: aim for variety; include as much fresh food as possible; minimize your consumption of processed and fast foods; and eat an abundance of fruit and vegetables.